nautobot/nautobot-app-golden-config/docs/quick-start.md

 > The files within these folders can follow any naming pattern or nested structure, all of them will be recursively taken into account.

-The `YAML` files will contain all the attributes necessary to identify an object and the other attributes to update.
+The `YAML` files will contain all the attributes necessary to identify an object (for instance, a `ComplianceRule` is identified by the `feature_slug` and the `platform_slug` together) and the other attributes (the ones that are not used to identify the object).
 For example:

 `compliance_features` example: